Our Staff

 Sherry Guarisco

-Guarisco also served as CEO of Prevent Child Abuse Louisiana and Louisiana CASA Association, served on the Governor’s Children’s Cabinet Advisory Board, is a member of the Rotary Club of Baton Rouge, and also serves on the boards of Louisiana CASA Association, the Louisiana Endowment for the Humanities, and the Federation of Greater Baton Rouge Civic Associations.
-She lives with her husband, former Senator Tony Guarisco, in Baton Rouge.
+Sherry also served as CEO of Prevent Child Abuse Louisiana and Louisiana CASA Association, served on the Governor’s Children’s Cabinet Advisory Board, is a member of the Rotary Club of Baton Rouge, and also serves on the boards of Louisiana CASA Association, the Louisiana Endowment for the Humanities, and the Federation of Greater Baton Rouge Civic Associations.
+She lives in Baton Rouge with her husband, former state Senator Tony Guarisco.

 • Picture of Darrell Hunt